-Changes in progenitor cell population in breast may be overlooked factor in breast cancerDecember 17th, 2012 in Cancer /
+Changes in progenitor cell population in breast may be overlooked factor in breast cancerDecember 17, 2012 in Medicine & Health / Cancer

 The DNA mutations that accumulate over time as women age are not the sole contributor to the higher frequency of breast cancer in women over 50, Mark LaBarge, PhD, a researcher at Lawrence Berkeley National Laboratory (LBNL) reported on Dec.
 17 in a presentation at the American Society for Cell Biology Annual Meeting in San Francisco.